pfgithub/scpl/docs/actions/subscribetopodcast.md

 ## Subscribe to Podcast / SubscribetoPodcast (internally `is.workflow.actions.podcasts.subscribe`)

-> This action requires that Shortcuts has permission to use .
+> This action requires that Shortcuts has permission to use WFPodcastsAccessResource.

 ## description